History of medicine: Ancient medicine

 Ancient history covers time between c.
 3000 BCE to c.
 500 CE, starting from evidenced development of writing systems to the end of the classical era and beginning of the post-classical period.
-Socioculture and technological developments could differ locally from settlement to settlement as well as globally from one society to the next.
+Sociocultural and technological developments could differ locally from settlement to settlement as well as globally from one society to the next.

 Ancient medicine covers a similar period of time and presented a range of similar healing theories from across the world connecting nature, religion, and humans within ideas of circulating fluids and energy.
 Although prominent scholars and texts detailed well-defined medical insights, their real-world applications were marred by knowledge destruction and loss, poor communication, localized reinterpretations, and subsequent inconsistent applications.

 Ancient Mesopotamian medicine

 A cuneiform terracotta tablet describing a medicinal recipe for poisoning (c.
 18th century BCE).
 Discovered in Nippur, Iraq.

 The Mesopotamian region, covering much of present-day Iraq, Kuwait, Syria, Iran, and Turkey, was dominated by a series of civilisations including Sumer, the earliest known civilisation in the Fertile Crescent region, alongside the Akkadians (including Assyrians and Babylonians).
 Overlapping ideas of what we now understand as medicine, science, magic, and religion characterised early Mesopotamian healing practices as a hybrid naturalistic and supernatural belief system.